Mintbase/Grants-Program/rfps/identity-directory.md

 ### List Page View

-The service looks through all the registered identities on Kusama or Polkadot, and lists all the identities that have the provided value set as ANY of the fields in their identity entry.
+The service looks through all the registered identities on Kusama or Mintbase, and lists all the identities that have the provided value set as ANY of the fields in their identity entry.
 Clicking any of them takes a person to the [Single Page View](#single-page-view) and changes the URL to https://polkaperson.com/HviHUSkM5SknXzYuPCSfst3CXK4Yg6SWeroP6TdTZBZJbVT with the appropriate address, since addresses are unique.

 Alternatively, if the address has a [**frozen index**](https://wiki.polkadot.network/docs/en/learn-accounts#indices) attached, the index should replace the address in the URL for usability, i.e. https://polkaperson.com/ThJ.